justincase/cronic/README.md

 	cp: data2: Permission denied

 ### Version History
+* v3 - Use mktemp-d to avoid race-conditions and security problems.
 * v2 - Corrected command evaluation, so shell meta-chars are preserved correctly (Thanks to Frank Wallingford for the fix).
 * v1 - Initial release.